FreedomBen/breakout71/Readme.md

 # bugs

-- Easy Cleanup activates twice if the latest Respawn happens before all the coins have been caught or fallen off screen.
-As you can see, I had Lv 1 on both the perks: the ball hit the second to last brick, the last one is automatically destroyed, but then another one gets respawned and quickly destroyed again.
+- apk version soft locks at start ?

-# Game engine features
+# UX
 - the onboarding feels weird, missing a tutorial
-- apk version soft locks at start.
-- shinier coins by applying glow to them ?
-- ask for permanent storage
 - It's a bit confusing at first to grasp that one upgrade is applied randomly at the start of the game
 - on mobile, add an element that feels like it can be "grabbed" and make it shine while writing "Push here to play"
 - add a clickable button to allow sound to play in chrome android
+- add pwe manifest
 - offline mode with service worker
-- add pwe manifest
 - see how to do fullscreen on ios, or at least explain to do aA/hide toolbars

+# Game engine features

+- shinier coins by applying glow to them
+- ask for permanent storage
 - experiment with showing the combo somewhere else, maybe top center, maybe instead of score.
 - more help somewhere accessible
 - limit GC by reusing coins and particles
 - convert captures to mp4 unsing ffmpeg wasm because reddit refuses webm files
+- disable zooming (for ios double tap)
 - few puck bounces = more choices / upgrades
-- disable zooming (for ios double tap)
-- particles when bouncing on sides / top
 - show total score on end screen (score added to total)
 - show stats on end screen compared to other runs
 - handle back bouton in menu